-Maybe both examples seem silly, but it was important to me to remember that what matters is what I get out of their work, not the person that made it.
+Maybe the examples seem silly, but it was important to me to remember that what matters is what I get out of their work, not the person who made it.

-I often tell people about a great book I think will help them.
-But sometimes they dismiss the book because they heard something they don’t like about the author.
-What I really think they’re saying is, “Now that I’ve proven the messenger is not perfect, I don’t have to listen to anything they say.”
+I often tell people about a great book I think will help them, but sometimes they dismiss the book because they heard something they don’t like about the author.
+What I think they’re really saying is, “Now that I’ve proven that the messenger is not perfect, I don’t have to listen to anything they say.”

-But that’s missing the point that books are really about you, not them.
-All that really matters is what you do with the ideas, no matter the source.
+But the act of reading a book is really about you and what you get from it.
+All that matters is what you do with the ideas, no matter the source.
 Apply them to your own life in your own way.